 We headed to Sumartin to go back to the mainland and make our way to our day trip to Mostar the same day.
 Even though we got there one hour ahead of departure, the ferry was already packed with cars.
 It had capacity for 25 cars and we’re number #27 in the queue.

-Travel lesson learned: When you’re traveling with a car in Croatia, make sure you arrive to the ferry ports REALLY, REALLY soon.
+Travel lesson learned.
+When you’re traveling by car in Croatia, make sure you arrive at the ferry ports REALLY soon.

 Numerous beautiful little bays and coves in the neighbourhood include Radovnja, Zvirje, Rasotica and Studena.

-Overall, I found the east side of the island of Brac to be less crowded and even more stunning in terms of natural beauty.
+Overall, I found the east side of the island of Brac to be less crowded and superior in terms of natural beauty.
 While lacking the appeal of a bigger beach, all those picturesque coves surrounded by pine forests are little pieces of paradise.
 I’m so glad we missed that ferry!